KasperskyEndpoint Security for Linux

 Kaspersky Endpoint Security for Linux enables run-time protection from threats, on-demand scanning of containers, images and repositories as well as flexible integration into CI/CD pipelines.

-Kaspersky Endpoint Security for Linux provides interfaces to enable “security as code” approach.
+Kaspersky Endpoint Security for Linux provides interfaces to enable a “security as code” approach.
 Paired with ODS, Kaspersky Endpoint Security for Linux enables transformation of DevOps into DevSecOps, helping combine lean software practices and Just-In-Time application building, packaging and delivery in a controlled and secure way without slowing down the processes.

 CI/CD platform integrations (e.g. Jenkins) simplify pipeline building and automation.